robinchoii/discuss-assignment/README.md

 delete option - currently deletes all options, needed a little more time of figure out just one option.
 What I would have done.
 Give each option and unique id and then use jquery to target that element and remove.

+write a function to shuffle the answers

+write a function to add a none of the above to answers

+some validations need to be done:
+- cannot submit a question if question is blank.
+- once a edit or add a question button is click, all other buttons are inactive